-On July 1, 2007, the Society of Energy Professionals ratified a new collective agreement for a 4.5-year period expiring December 31, 2011.
-The collective agreement implemented wage increases of 1.75% retroactive to January 1, 2007, 2.50% effective January 1, 2008 and 2.75% effective January 1, 2009, January 1, 2010 and January 1, 2011, respectively.
-LDC is currently in negotiations with the Society of Energy Professionals to reach a new collective agreement.
+On April 12, 2012, the Society of Energy Professionals ratified a new collective agreement for a four-year period expiring December 31, 2015.
+The collective agreement implemented wage increases of 1.5% retroactive to January 1, 2012, 1.75% effective January 1, 2013 and 2.0% effective on each of January 1, 2014 and January 1, 2015, respectively.

 Full time employees of Toronto Hydro participate in the OMERS pension plan.
 Plan benefits are determined on a formula based on the highest 5-year average contributory earnings and years of service with an offset for Canada Pension Plan benefits and are indexed to increases in the Consumer Price Index, subject to an annual maximum of 6%.
 Any increase in the Consumer Price Index above 6% per year is carried forward for later years.
-Both participating employers and participating employees are required to make plan contributions based on participating employees' contributory earnings.
+Both participating employees and participating employees are required to make plan contributions based on participating employees' contributory earnings.
 All obligations to make payments to retirees under the OMERS pension plan are the responsibility of OMERS.

 In addition to OMERS, Toronto Hydro provides other retirement and post-employment benefits to employees, including medical, dental and life insurance benefits.
-See note 3(m) and note 12 to the Consolidated Financial Statements.
+See note 4(o) and note 14 to the Consolidated Financial Statements.